K-State men’s basketball against North Florida canceled due to COVID-19

-MANHATTAN, Kan.
-(KSNW) – K-State men’s basketball game scheduled for tonight at 7 p.m. has been canceled.
+MANHATTAN, Kan. — Kansas State men’s basketball game scheduled for Wednesday night at 7 p.m. has been canceled.

 K-State tweeted it is due to COVID-19 within the North Florida program.
 The game will not be rescheduled.